jamiebeach/Engineering-Learning-2022/certifications/az-104-Azure-Administrator/Cheatsheet.md

 ### Point-to-Site VPN
 - Established between a virtual network and a single computer in your network.
 Each computer that wants to establish connectivity with a virtual network must configure its connection.
+- Note that after changing topology of network (ex. add vnet peering to another vnet) the VPN client configuration software must be re-downloaded and re-installed.
+[See here](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-point-to-site-routing)

 ### Site-to-Site VPN
 - Established between your on-premises VPN device and an Azure VPN Gateway that is deployed in a virtual network.
 This connection type enables any on-premises resource that you authorize to access a virtual network.
 The communication between your on-premises VPN device and an Azure VPN gateway is sent through an encrypted tunnel over the internet